 - CAMHS (Child and Adolescent Mental Health Service)

 - Occupational Therapy

 - Physiotherapy Referrals can be made to Special Academy Outreach for children with statements of Special Educational Needs or Education, Health and Care plans.

-Due to the pandemic, we now ensure that all outside visitors follow a strict visitor protocol policy to ensure the safety of our pupils, staff and visitors.
-Some meetings are held virtually to ensure that we reduce the crossing of bubbles.
+Due to COVID, we now ensure that all outside visitors follow a strict visitor protocol policy to ensure the safety of our pupils, staff and visitors.

 - What training are the staff supporting children and young people with SEND have had or are having?

 All staff at Milton Primary Academy have training on safeguarding children.
 Staff have been trained in the use of a wide variety of intervention programs to support children’s learning.
 These include Inference Training, Switch On Literacy, Numicon, Better Reading Partnership, Talk Boost, Active Literacy Kit (ALK), Beat Dyslexia, Deaf Awareness, Precision Teaching, Emotion Coaching, Nurture programme, Attachment & Trauma Awareness.
 Some staff have completed Stoke Speaks Out Level.

 INSET (In service training) needs for all staff are delivered through the professional development programme as identified in the Academy Development Plan.
 We are committed to developing the expertise of our staff.
 We try to spread the skills throughout the Key Stages where possible so that all classes have access to relevant practitioners.

 All staff are trained in Level 1 Safeguarding and all Middle and Senior Leaders are at least Level 2 Safeguarding trained.